-The following table compares actual budgeted tax revenues to consensus tax revenue forecasts for fiscal 2009 to 2014.
-Figures for fiscal 2014 are projected.
+The following table compares actual budgeted tax revenues to consensus tax revenue forecasts for fiscal 2010 to 2015.
+Figures for fiscal 2014 are preliminary, and figures for fiscal 2015 are projected.
 The figures include sales tax receipts dedicated to the Massachusetts Bay Transportation Authority and the Massachusetts School Building Authority and amounts transferred to the state pension system.